Become a Mechanicsville Volunteer Online Interest Form

--Junior – A Junior member is someone 16-17 years old who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment, and some basic fire ground skills.
-Junior members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate in.
+Junior: A Junior member is someone 16-17 years old who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment, and some basic fire ground skills.
+Junior members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on the scene they can participate in.

--Active – An Active member is someone at least 18 years and older who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment, and some basic fire ground skills.
+Active: An Active member is someone at least 18 years and older who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, equipment, and some basic fire ground skills.
 Active members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate in.

--Length of Service Awards Program (LOSAP): After 20 years of service and being 55 years of age, you will collect a monthly payment.
+Length of Service Awards Program (LOSAP): After 20 years of service and 55 years of age, you will collect a monthly payment.
 For every additional year, you will earn an increase.

 Contact us Today!

 Use the form below to apply for membership to the Mechanicsville Volunteer Fire Department.
 After completing this form, a representative of the membership committee will contact you.
 In the meantime, feel free to browse our website or visit our station to see what the Mechanicsville Volunteer Fire Department is about.